CLOTHED WITH STRENGTH AND DIGNITY

 Author and Chronic Joy® Ministry Partner

-Sara is the author of He’s Making Diamonds: A Teen's Thoughts On Faith Through Chronic Illness and host of the annual Diamonds Conference for chronically ill Christians.
-She loves to write and adventure—be it a new board game with her family, trying a weird food, or diving into a fantasy book.
+Sara is the author of He’s Making Diamonds: A Teen's Thoughts On Faith Through Chronic Illness and hosts the annual Diamonds Conference for chronically ill Christians.
+She loves to write and adventure—whether playing a new board game with her family, trying weird food, or diving into a fantasy book.
 Sara is a TCK, a Lymie, and a Young Life Leader.

 Teens